With more than 197 million internet users in 2020, digital is no longer viewed as a niche in Indonesia.

 Drive higher reach by optimizing the mix between TV and YouTube

 Blibli, an e-commerce advertiser, was keen to reach a wider audience beyond their regular customers.
 Since 2019, the brand had run campaigns on both YouTube and TV, but for their annual birthday celebration — a key moment to drive awareness with “anniversary sales” — the brand had historically focused on TV and its mobile app.
 Realizing the pandemic led more people to seek digital entertainment, Blibli decided to run its anniversary campaign on YouTube as well.

-Analyzing XMR reports from previous YouTube and TV campaigns uncovered that the brand was reaching people 2–3X more frequently on TV than YouTube.
+Analyzing XMR reports with audience measurement from previous YouTube and TV campaigns uncovered that the brand was reaching people 2–3X more frequently on TV than YouTube.
 Blibli realized that it could reach more unique customers if it balanced how many times it reached people on the two platforms.

 Blibli’s team used Google’s Cross Screen Planning tool (a tool that estimates the combined reach between TV and YouTube based on different spend categories) and Google Reach Planner — and found that they could get the highest reach by putting a significant part of their media budget towards YouTube.

 The brand created a video showing products being used in new ways to help families as they spend more time together at home.
 The YouTube campaign used Masthead, TrueView, and Bumper ads that ran simultaneously on TV during the brand’s anniversary period.